Vineetsridhar/Impression/README.md

    we do not have docstrings for our modules/classes/functions
 7. C0413 (wrong-import-position) because we need the import statements after the 'db.session.commit()' in server.py
 8. W0611 (unused-import) because we need the imports for SQL Alchemy in those separate python files

+# What we did

+## Vineet Sridhar

+- I built the structure of the application.
+[Frontend]
+  - I created the tabs, and all the pages on the screen
+  - I created the Scan screen
+  - I also implemented Google login
+  - I connected the frontend to the backend, and wrote the calls for the communication between the two.